 - It is used to help with weight loss in certain people.

-- If you have any of these health problems: Glaucoma or overactive thyroid disease.
+- If your child has any of these health problems: Glaucoma or overactive thyroid disease.

-- If you are taking any of these drugs: Acetazolamide, dichlorphenamide, methazolamide, or zonisamide.
+- If your child is taking any of these drugs: Acetazolamide, dichlorphenamide, methazolamide, or zonisamide.

 This is not a list of all drugs or health problems that interact with this drug.